randrade23/CNFconverter/README.md

 ##How this works

 Formulas are read and parsed with the help of a CUP spec.
 The parser translates the expression to the adequate data structure.
 The only special case is when we have XOR, IMPL or EQUIV - these are automatically converted to AND/OR/NOT equivalent expressions.
 The expressions are then converted with the help of negation propagation and De Morgan laws.
-The resulting CNF expression is not simplified in any way (yet).
+The resulting CNF expression is simplified if it contains TRUE/FALSE values (further optimizations are necessary).

 ##TODO

-* Simplify formulas after they are converted (removing redundant clauses and making them shorter)
+* Simplify formulas after they are converted (removing redundant clauses and making them shorter, as you can see in the examples above)